To The Members,

 Investor Education and Protection Fund

-During the year the Bank had transferred the unclaimed, unpaid dividend for the year2005-06, an amount of Rs.
-6, 20,149/- to the Investor Education and Protection Fund (IEPF) constituted under Section 205C of the Companies Act, 1956.
+During the year there is no amount required to be transferred to the investor Education and Protection Fund (IEPF) constituted under Section 125 of the Companies Act, 2013.

 Listing on Stock Exchanges